 The essence of LIaC is that the sub has become a prisoner.
 The details can vary.
 Sometimes the sub is put in a prison cell, either legally or as a kidnap victim.
 Sometimes there is a literal cage, while other times they’re locked in the basement or attic.
 Maybe they’re taken to a sex-farm where they labor in the nude as farm-hands.
-Regardless of the exact details, the sub is stuck somewhere and cannot leaves that place unless the captor actively lets them out.
+Regardless of the exact details, the sub is stuck somewhere and cannot leave that place unless the captor actively lets them out.
 And naturally, the captor demands sex from them.
 A lot of sex.
 Maybe the captor just sticks his dick through the bars and the prisoner must either suck or get fucked.
 Maybe the captor comes in, fucks the prisoner, and leaves.
 Maybe the prisoner is let out to do domestic chores and then is send back to the cage.
 Maybe the prisoner gets gang-banged by the captor’s friends or the other captors.
 But regardless, being a prisoner means that the sub has lost his social identity entirely.
 He’s been removed from society and his old social identity has been replaced with that of a sex slave and domestic servant.
 The bondage element is strong here–the slave’s movements are geographically restricted.

 The fantasy is totally hot.
 I get it.
 I certainly like the idea from the dom side of the equation.
 I’ve even got both an attic and a basement that I could store somebody in quite comfortably.
 But I’ve had quite a number of guys ask me if I could engineer that for them in real life.
 Would I be willing to keep them permanently in my basement as a sex slave?
 And my answer is always no. Not only am I not interested in trying to make that fantasy into a reality, it usually indicates to me that the sub isn’t ready for a serious relationship yet.

 There are three major reasons that trying to live out this this fantasy is a serious problem.
 First, while it can be a fun scene for a few hours, or perhaps for a weekend, it’s just not sustainable as a lifestyle.
 I’ve spoken with a couple guys who did that fantasy for a weekend and they reported exactly what I thought they would say.
 It felt sexy for a couple hours and then got dreadfully boring, because all they could do was lie in their cage and wait for their captor to come and use them again.
 The total lack of mental stimulation meant that once the initial sexual charge wore off, they felt bored and had nothing to do, because like almost everyone who’s not a character in a porn film, their sex life is only one component of their personality and they have needs far beyond their libido.
-A few subs, particularly gimps, seem to find ways to manage the intense boredom, but I doubt even the most hardened gimp could deal with a full week of it non-stop.
+A few subs, particularly gimps and drones, seem to find ways to manage the intense boredom, but I doubt even the most hardened gimp could deal with a full week of it non-stop.

 So if you’re a sub who’s genuinely seeking this scenario as your lifestyle, it means you’re not quite ready for a relationship because you haven’t yet understood that your sex life isn’t going to just magically displace the rest of your personality.
 You aren’t yet at the point where you’re trying to integrate your sexual needs into your life; you’re thinking about your sexual identity as something distinct from the rest of you, and that’s unrealistic.